 21. No Public Market Exists.
 There was at year end no active public market for the Company's common stock, although it was quoted on the OTCBB under the symbol "HOOC" and no assurance can be given that a market will develop or that a shareholder ever will be able to liquidate his investment without considerable delay, if at all.
 If a market should develop, the price may be highly volatile.
 Factors such as those discussed in this "Risk Factors" section may have a significant impact upon the market price of the securities offered hereby.
-Owing to the low price of the securities.
-Even if a purchaser finds a broker willing to effect a transaction in these securities, the combination of brokerage commissions, state transfer taxes, if any, and any other selling costs may exceed the securities as collateral for any loans.
+Owing to the low price of the securities, many brokerage firms may not be willing to effect transactions in the securities.
+Even if a purchaser finds a broker willing to effect a transaction in these securities, the combination of brokerage commissions, state transfer taxes, if any, and any other selling costs may exceed the selling price.
+Further, many lending institutions will not permit the use of such securities as collateral for any loans.